 Compliance Is for the Naive

 I started this morning reading about Kharg Island — a five-mile-wide speck in the Persian Gulf that handles roughly 94% of Iran's crude oil exports.
-The US is apparently weighing seizing it to pressure Iran into reopening the Strait of Hormuz.
+The US is weighing seizing it to pressure Iran into reopening the Strait of Hormuz.
 Two Marine Expeditionary Units and 1,000 soldiers from the 82nd Airborne are already deploying to the region.

 The Real Question Isn't "Can Kharg Island Be Taken?"